By the Hour: How to Brace Your Business Throughout a Hurricane

 Hurricane communication is also challenging because of the far-reaching impacts of a dangerous storm.
 Inland flooding, shipping route disruptions, and delays to traveling employees can all present obstacles.
 No matter how far from land a storm is, clear and early communication is the most effective way businesses can keep their people safe.

 The following timeline, suggested by the Department of Homeland Security, provides specific messaging businesses should adopt throughout all phases of a hurricane.

 Before the Storm

 Hurricane preparation is crucial for any business regardless of a storm’s distance/time from shore.
 It’s important to fully understand the region you live in and how it might be susceptible to the impact of a major hurricane.
 Coastal areas are vulnerable to storm surge, but anywhere in the country can feel the ripple effects of a major storm.

 Even before a hurricane has formed, leadership will want to brace employees and their organization for what impact could mean to business continuity.
-Establishing who in your organization is responsible for implementing your company’s emergency response plan will help alleviate the stress when a hurricane does make landfall.
+Establishing who in your organization is responsible for implementing your company’s emergency response plan and running through your hurricane preparedness checklist will help alleviate the stress when a hurricane does make landfall.

 Emergency hurricane communications: Inform your people what the risks are of a major storm making impact.
 Consider running a drill to figure out proper evacuation protocol/routes in the event of a hurricane impacting your region (whether you’re on the coast or further inland).
 Instruct your people what to expect from leadership leading up to, during, and after a major storm moves through the area.